Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Experimental Evaluation

+Figure~\ref{fig:density} illustrates the correlation between the linkability and the percentage difference of predictive performance for each $\epsilon$ across all produced data variants.

+Overall, we observe a central tendency around zero for both the percentage difference of predictive performance and linkability.
+Nevertheless, higher $\epsilon$ values can provide solutions with high predictive performance and lower privacy risk.
+Such a result suggests that $\epsilon$-PrivateSMOTE is able to provide solutions that maximise both vectors, in particular, for $\epsilon \geq 0.5$.
+Although it is well-known that lower $\epsilon$ values, i.e. higher noise, result in higher privacy~\cite{dwork2008differential} and consequently may negatively affect the predictive performance, we observe that $0.1$-PrivateSMOTE has higher linkability and yet can produce several solutions with equivalent predictive performance.
+This outcome is potentially ascribed to the larger values at the tails of the distribution, which may lead to an increase in the overall distribution, as we can evidence in Figure~\ref{fig:utilep}.

+This Figure shows different utility measures concerning all $\epsilon$ values for all data variants created with $\epsilon$-PrivateSMOTE.
+We conclude that lower $\epsilon$ values present better Range Coverage meaning that the data variants cover the full range of each numeric column.
+On the other hand, lower $\epsilon$ fails to adhere to the real boundaries.
+Such conditions result in more spread values at the tails, facilitating linkability since these values are rarer.
+Also, it provides lower Statistic Similarity and Correlation compared to high $\epsilon$ values.
+In general, we observe better utility for higher $\epsilon$ values.

-Figure~\ref{fig:performancerisk} demonstrates the effects of selecting the best solutions in predictive performance and the corresponding values for linkability ([0,1]: the lower, the higher privacy), thus ensuring maximum utility.
+\paragraph{Optimisation Paths} In the subsequent analysis, we present a comparative evaluation of $\epsilon$-PrivateSMOTE against state-of-the-art privacy-preservation approaches, explicitly examining the optimisation paths.
+These paths focus on prioritising a single vector and presenting the corresponding values of the other vector.
+Thus, Figure~\ref{fig:performancerisktogether} demonstrates the effects of selecting the best solutions in predictive performance and the corresponding values for linkability, and the reverse path.
+Note that PPT refers to traditional techniques.

-Focusing on each approach individually, PPTs present a higher data utility but, simultaneously, a higher linkability risk.
+Focusing on prioritising predictive performance and each approach individually, PPT present a high predictive performance but also a higher linkability risk.
 In our experimental setup, we use lower generalization levels, removal of outliers, and removal of features with too many unique values due to suppression.
 These transformations allow for obtaining approximate predictive performance values with the original data but could potentiate privacy leaks.

-Regarding sampling methods, the predictive performance exhibits a lower median, especially for SMOTE and BorderlineSMOTE, which introduce new synthetic samples.
-As the original data sets are pretty balanced, this may explain the poor predictive performance.
+Regarding sampling methods, the predictive performance is very similar to the original data.
+Since most of the original data sets are pretty balanced, this may explain the predictive performance results.
 Also, these three show a certain degree of linkage risk, mainly because they retain instances in their original form.
+The scenario is a bit different for deep learning- and differentially private-based solutions.
+Despite good privacy values, these techniques show a decline in predictive performance.
+Finally, $\epsilon$-PrivateSMOTE provides a median very similar to PPT with a lower linkability risk, near zero.